tamara-nano/ducks4/README.md

 FSHD-analysis tool for Nanopore-Sequencing.

+Facioscapulohumeral Muscular Dystrophy (FSHD) is a autosomal dominant form of muscular dystrophy caused by genetic or epigenetic changes within the D4Z4-repeat at the DUX4-gene, on chromosome 4q.
+Genetic analysis is challenging due to a nearly identical region on chromosome 10, multiple haplotypes, long and short repeat subtypes, and complex rearrangements such as translocations and duplications.
+So far, no single method detects all known causes of FSHD.

 We have developed an integrated approach combining an optimized wet-lab protocol with an automated bioinformatics workflow, called DUCKS4.
 It enables read-level resolution of the D4Z4 array for FSHD1 repeat sizing, variant detection for FSHD2, and detection of methylation patterns.
 Using NCBI BLAST, it assigns reads to chromosomes and haplotypes, supporting robust filtering and analysis.
 With long-read Nanopore sequencing technology, our tool enables precise determination of D4Z4 array size, individual haplotype assignment, methylation profiling, and complex allele analysis.
 It also allows for the detection of mosaicism and structural variation like interchromosomal translocations, providing a comprehensive, single-method solution for FSHD analysis.

 **Update:** DUCKS4 now also calls directly the PAS-sequence to each read if pLAM is available and provides it in the haplotypes-resolved output csv-files.
 It tests if the PAS is intact (4qA), 10qA or differently disrupted.